celebrity

 In his deposition, Baldoni also addressed another conversation with Lively from December 2022.

-According to documents obtained by PEOPLE, three years ago, the actor was visiting Lively's New York City apartment when the topic of circumcision apparently came up.
-As per the publication, Baldoni admitted in court that he told Lively, who was pregnant with her son at the time, that he was circumcised.
+According to documents obtained by PEOPLE, at the time, the actor was visiting Lively's New York City apartment when the topic of circumcision apparently came up.
+As per the publication, Baldoni admitted in court that he told Lively, who was then pregnant with her son, that he was circumcised.

 Lively's attorney, Michael J. Gottlieb, then asked Baldoni if the actress ever directly asked him that question, to which Baldoni allegedly replied: "Directly, no."